richardschoen/PythonOniLibrary/README.md

 # PythonOniLibrary
 **NOTE:** PYRUN command functionality has been merged in to the QSHPYRUN command that is part of the QShell on i command set.
-The PYRUN command here will not be enhanced, however QSHPYRUN will continue to be enhanced any further.
+The PYRUN command here will not be enhanced any further, however QSHPYRUN will continue to be enhanced.
 You can access the QShell on i project site here:

 https://github.com/richardschoen/QShOni